 In August of 2014, Scott was contacted on behalf of the Obama Whitehouse by the Pew Charitable Trusts’ Global Ocean Legacy project.
 The goal was to conduct a public education campaign to help the President gain the political and public support needed to expand the protected waters surrounding three of the five U.S. Pacific National Marine Monuments.
 Scott notes, “While I felt honored to be involved, the fact that we had only three weeks to pull this off kept me awake nights.”
 More HERE

-In October 2013, Scott was retained by the American Civil Liberties Union to help pass Hawaii’s Marriage Equality legislation.
+In October 2013, Scott was retained by the American Civil Liberties Union to help pass Hawaii’s Marriage Equality legislation by managing the public communications.
 Scott said, “Our first challenge was to convince the governor to call a special session of the legislature with the hope that the issue could be passed before the next regular session which convened in January, 2014.
 The thought was, the controversial issue would have the legislature’s undivided attention during a special session and they could better manage it then without disrupting the many other important issues they would face during the regular session.
 We only had a few weeks and the clock was running.”
 More HERE

 I am a thinking thing